EXCLUSIVE: Tesla issues strongest statement yet blaming driver for deadly crash

 "We know that he's not the type who would not have his hands on the steering wheel, he's always been (a) really careful driver," said Will.

-The family's lawyer believes Tesla is blaming Huang to distract from issues with its Autopilot.
+The family's lawyer believes Tesla is blaming Huang to distract from the family's concern about the car's Autopilot.

-"Its sensors misread the painted lane lines on the road and its breaking system failed to detect a stationary object ahead," said lawyer Mike Fong.
+"Its sensors misread the painted lane lines on the road and its braking system failed to detect a stationary object ahead," said lawyer Mike Fong.

 You can already see the arguments forming for the lawsuit.
 The lawyer tells me he doesn't expect to file the complaint until the NTSB wraps up its investigation.